pratt-savi-810/pratt-savi-810-2018-10/projects/pjarymow_project/README.md

 This project was created to generate a route for an individual desiring to use the [Bike Share Toronto](https://bikesharetoronto.com/) network.
 It takes user-defined coordinates of stops in the city, finds the nearest bikestands, and outputs text directions and a map of a suggested route.

 ### How to Use
-**CAUTION - To be safe, copy all necessary files into a new directory.<br/> The script performs some directory deletion within the assigned parent directory, so data loss may occur if not run from a fresh folder.**
+**CAUTION - To be safe, copy all necessary files into a new directory.<br/> The code moves the Data directory within the assigned parent directory to your Recycle Bin, but data loss may occur if not initially run from a fresh folder.**

 *This program was written in Python 2.7 and relies on ArcGIS Desktop 10.6 with the Network Analyst extension.
 It uses some Network Analyst functions (specifically	`CreateNetworkDatasetFromTemplate_na()`	) that were introduced in this version of ArcGIS Desktop.*